-James is a highly experienced and effective advocate with a great eye for detail.
-He has cultivated a structured common law practice particularly focused on: all aspects of criminal law including cases of violent and organised crime, serious and complex frauds, allegations of sexual offences and gender based crimes, asset forfeiture and confiscation; military justice and armed forces law; regulatory law and tax litigation; and civil actions to protect the rights of vulnerable individuals including actions against government bodies especially on matters involving allegations violations of human rights.
+James is an experienced and effective advocate with a great eye for detail.
+He has cultivated a structured common law practice particularly focused on: all aspects of criminal law including cases of violent and organised crime, serious and complex frauds, allegations of sexual offences and gender based crimes, asset forfeiture and confiscation; extradition matters; military justice and armed forces law; regulatory law and tax litigation; and civil actions to protect the rights of vulnerable individuals including actions against government bodies especially on matters involving allegations of violations of human rights.

-James is admitted to the International Criminal Court’s (ICC) List of Counsel and is eligible to represent defendants and victims at the ICC in international criminal law matters including matters of war crimes, crimes against humanity and genocide.
+James is admitted to the International Criminal Court’s (ICC) List of Counsel and the List of Specialist Counsel at the Kosovo Specialist Chambers (KSC).
+As a result, he is eligible to represent defendants and victims at both international criminal tribunals in the Hague on international criminal law matters including matters of war crimes, crimes against humanity and genocide.

 He is fully trained in and has an in-dept experience in dealing with vulnerable and youth clients as well as in the handling of sensitive cases and vulnerable witnesses with the necessary respect and delicacy in order to extract essential and cogent evidence.